akn-cybersec/bin-exp-journey/Guessing Game 1/readme.md

 ## Challenge Description

 A 64-bit binary with a buffer overflow vulnerability.
 No win function.
 No libc leak.
 No easy path.
 We must build a full ROP chain to write `/bin/sh` into memory and call `execve` via syscall.
+It took one day to be solved, but I learnt an amazing thing from this one.

 ## Vulnerability